laurenscoble/laurenscoble.github.io/_posts/portfolio/2017-7-31-drug-use-by-age.md

 Alcohol user numbers far outweigh inhalant user numbers in this study.
 If there was only money available to support education and rehabilitation programs for one of these drugs, my suggestion is alcohol.

 ## Sign off
 Thanks for reading this far.
 I hope you enjoyed my analysis of the _Center for Behavioral Health Statistics and Quality's 'Drug use by Age'_ data set.
-You can see my full analysis notebook on [GitHub here](https://github.com/laurenscoble/GA-DSi-projects/blob/master/GA-DSI-Project2.ipynb).